Relintai/pandemonium_engine_docs/03_usage/17_performance/08_using_servers.md

 rendering, physics, sound, etc. The scene system is built on top of them and uses them directly.
 The most common servers are:

-* `VisualServer`: handles everything related to graphics.
+* `RenderingServer`: handles everything related to graphics.
 * `PhysicsServer`: handles everything related to 3D physics.
 * `Physics2DServer`: handles everything related to 2D physics.
 * `AudioServer`: handles everything related to audio.
+* `NavigationServer`: handles everything related to 3D navigation.
+* `Navigation2DServer`: handles everything related to 2D navigation.

 Explore their APIs and you will realize that all the functions provided are low-level implementations of everything Pandemonium allows you to do.